This post contains affiliate links.

 - Preheat oven to 350 degrees F.

-- Use a food processor to crush the cookies into fine crumbs.
+- Gingersnap Crust: Use a food processor to crush the cookies into fine crumbs.
 Measure out 2 cups of crumbs and pour them into a mixing bowl.
-Add ¼ cup sugar and melted butter and stir to combine.
+Add melted butter and stir well to combine.
+Press the gingersnap crumb mixture firmly into the bottom and about half way up the sides of an 8-inch springform pan.2 cups finely ground gingersnap crumbs, 6 Tablespoons unsalted butter

-- Cover the outside bottom of an 8-inch springform pan with foil, securing the foil partway up the outer sides of the pan.
-Press the gingersnap crumb mixture into the bottom and about half way up the sides of the springform pan.
+- Prep Cheesecake Pan: Cover the outside bottom of the springform pan with two layers of aluminum foil, securing the foil up the outer sides of the pan.
+(Or, skip this step and place the springform pan inside a cheesecake wrap).

 - Bake the crust for 5 minutes.
 Remove from oven and set aside while you make the cheesecake filling.